schollz/find3/README.md

 > This version, 3.X, is a complete re-write of the [previous versions 2.x](https://github.com/schollz/find).

 # About the project

-There are two modes of localization that you can implement with FIND:

-- **Active scanning**: Your device (laptop or smartphone) actively scans for nearby Bluetooth/WiFi devices.
-It records their signal strengths, and sends these to the FIND3 server.
-The FIND3 server compares them to its database of known signal strengths, and calculates your device's most likely location. *Requires running a client on your device*.

-- **Passive scanning**: The FIND3 scanner runs on 2+ more nearby computers.
-Each scanner listens for any Bluetooth/Wifi broadcasts from your device.
-The scanner measures the signal strength of these broadcasts, and sends them to the FIND3 server.
-The FIND3 server compares them to its database of known signal strenghts, and calculates your device's most likely location. *Requires running the FIND3 scanner on 2+ computers.
-Does not require a client on the device you are trying to locate*.

 This repository is a complete re-write of the previous version of FIND ([github.com/schollz/find](https://github.com/schollz/find)).
-The API for sending fingerprints (`/track` and `/learn`) is backward compatible.
-There are several notable improvements on the previous version:
+There are notable improvements from the previous version:

 - Support for any data source - Bluetooth / WiFi / magnetic fields / etc. (previously just WiFi)
 - Passive scanning built-in (previously required a [separate server](https://github.com/schollz/find-lf))